 The reason all those Republican officeholders are tying themselves to a shrinking political party led by a “loser” who acts more like a Mafia Don than a former President, is that they fear they will be primaried by Trump’s minions.
 In the two-party system, you have to survive the primary to be able to run in the general election.
 All those elected Republicans correctly believe that Trump can single-handedly sink their careers by having the 70 percent of the party who live in his cultish bubble vote for the candidate of Trump’s choice and defeat the more traditional Republican candidate who stands on principle against the Big Lie.

 And, let’s face it, the Big Lie is based on the belief that our elections are unfair and can’t be trusted.
 Nothing could be more insidious an attack on the core, fundamental principle of our democracy: elections decide who wins not the strong man, or Mafia Don, then in power.

-What makes the Chaney case so interesting, however, is the very high likelihood that Chaney will lose in the primary to someone willing to carry Trump’s baggage even though it means they will have less of a chance of winning in the general election.
-In the 2020 Congressional election, Wyoming fielded a Republican nominee, a Democratic nominee, a Libertarian nominee, a “Constitutional” nominee (a very conservative party which basically adheres to Chaney’s political philosophy), and a smattering of write-in candidates.
+What makes the Cheney case so interesting, however, is the very high likelihood that Cheney will lose in the primary to someone willing to carry Trump’s baggage even though it means they will have less of a chance of winning in the general election.
+In the 2020 Congressional election, Wyoming fielded a Republican nominee, a Democratic nominee, a Libertarian nominee, a “Constitutional” nominee (a very conservative party which basically adheres to Cheney’s political philosophy), and a smattering of write-in candidates.

 Personally, I think she is right.
 What would be the outcome?
 A legitimate three-way race that would conclusively demonstrate that the fear of being primaried is not as great as the fear of turning off the vast majority of voters, particularly the growing segment of Independents, who refuse to turn the country over to a man who would be king.
 Yes, it would be the beginning of a multiparty system in Wyoming.
 It could actually be the beginning of another party—at last!